-Explore a selection of the most outstanding examples of English Medieval embroidery.
-Featuring surviving examples of exquisite craftsmanship, this exhibition reveals the artistic skill of the makers and the world in which they were created.
+This exhibition explored a selection of the most outstanding examples of English medieval embroidery.
+Featuring surviving examples of exquisite craftsmanship, it revealed the artistic skill of the makers and the world in which they were created.

 Introducing Opus Anglicanum